 Why You Should Trust Us

 This review is brought to you by ski guide, avalanche forecaster, mountain guide, and OutdoorGearLab Contributor Jeff Dobronyi.
 Jeff lives, skis, and guides in Jackson Hole, Wyoming, one of the coldest and snowiest places in the country.
 He skis almost every day of the winter, only taking days off when his legs are begging for a break.
 Jeff's gear has to work, day in and day out because he puts it through the wringer, both recreationally and professionally.
 These demands make him a great judge of outerwear.
-You can learn more about him and see what he's up to here.
 Professional mountain guide Jediah Porter also contributed to this review.
 Jed's guiding work includes a lot of skiing, in addition to a mix of rock climbing, hiking, and ice climbing.
 Last year, Jed logged over 100 days of skiing, in addition to 70 days guiding on skis.

-Finding the best pair of ski pants began with considerable market research, which eventually yielded the 12 models that are discussed here.
-Testing was largely done in the field at Grand Targhee and Mammoth resorts, and on backcountry trips in the Tetons, with each pair used for at least one backcountry tour.
-These pants saw cold days, warm days, foggy haze, and clear skies.
-Since we didn't have any rain, we tested the water resistance of each pair by wearing them in the shower for 5 minutes.
+Finding the best pair of ski pants began with considerable market research, which eventually yielded the top models that are discussed here.
+Testing was largely done in the field at Grand Targhee and Mammoth ski resorts, and on backcountry trips in the Tetons, with each pair used for at least one backcountry tour.
+We tested each pair of pants in at least two different climates, from windy Sierra storms to frigid, clear days in Jackson Hole.
+We often took one run per day in each pair, changing pants in the gondola between runs to get comparable side-by-side comparisons between the products.
+Since we didn't have any rain during this testing period, we observed each pair's water resistance by wearing them in the shower for 5 minutes and checking for water penetration.
 Throughout the testing process, we paid attention to important attributes like warmth, ventilation, comfort, and features.